dasec/fishy/doc/source/02_filesystem_datastructures.rst

 1. Find the last cluster of a file, which File Slack shall be exploited
 2. Calculate the start of the Drive Slack
 3. Write data until no data is left or the end of the cluster is reached

+In case of ext4 filesystems, most implementations pad the complete File Slack with zeros, making the distinction between RAM and Drive Slack unnecessary but also making the detection of hidden data more likely.

+Our implementation for ext4 therefore calculates the end of a file on the filesystem and writes data into the following File Slack until no data is left or the end of the current block is reached

 MFT Entry Slack
 ...............